Free school transport (age 5 to 16)

 Walking distances are measured by the shortest available route and where a child, accompanied if necessary, can walk with safety to school.

-If your child has an Early Help Care Plan (EHCP) please read the SEN Travel Assistance information.
+If your child has an education, health and care (EHC) plan please read the SEN travel assistance information.

 Low income families